 New & Used Volvo V60: In Depth

 The V60 is far from the boxy Volvo wagons of the Seventies and Eighties.
 Instead, it's a low, sleek, sporty wagon version of Volvo's current mid-size sedan, the S60, which was launched in 2010 as a new design.
 The V60 is offered with three different powertrains, including base versions with front-wheel drive or all-wheel drive and a high-performance model.

 As launched for 2015, the $35,300 base V60 T5 uses Volvo's new "Drive-E" direct-injected and turbocharged 2.0-liter four-cylinder engine.
 It generates 240 horsepower and 258 lb-ft of torque, driving the front wheels only through a new eight-speed automatic transmission.
 Volvo notes that the Drive-E engine has an "overboost" mode, in which its turbocharger can boost torque to 280 lb-ft under hard acceleration for up to 10 seconds.
 This is the V60 model with the fastest acceleration: Volvo quotes a 0-to-60-mph time of just 6.1 seconds.

 Ultimately, Volvo will migrate all of its vehicle lines to the new and highly efficient Drive-E engine family, but for the moment its use in the S60 and V60 will be restricted to front-wheel-drive models due to packaging constraints in a platform that's now in its sixth model year and due for replacement soon.
 The new engine includes a start-stop system as standard--it's very quick on the restart, which we applaud.
-All V60 models offer three drive modes: Normal, Sport, and Eco+, the latter of which cuts off the air conditioning and remaps the throttle and transmission for more efficient performance.
+All V60 models offer three drive modes: Normal, Sport, and Eco+, the latter of which cuts off the air conditioning when unneeded and remaps the throttle and transmission for more efficient performance.

 Fuel efficiency for the new V60 is at its best with the Drive-E engine and front-wheel drive, at 29 mpg combined (25 mpg city, 37 mpg highway).
 The T5 AWD model comes in at 25 mpg combined, and the T6 R-Design at 23 mpg combined.
 A moonroof is standard equipment on all Volvo V60 models.